rovingpen/path-of-the-kings/chapter-10.md

 "It's me," he said when the line connected.
 "Everything went without a hitch."

-"\*The journalists weren't planned,"\* the voice answered.
+*"The journalists weren't planned,"* the voice answered.

 "Oh, that was my doing.
 I couldn't be seen on the scene in person after all, but I still needed someone to bring me some actual facts instead of the bullshit my colleagues would have tried to sell.
 Besides, I really want to see what he's going to do now that he no longer has the advantage of being considered a myth."

-"\*You seem rather taken with this Archer."\*
+*"You seem rather taken with this Archer."*

 "How could I not?
 He's the most exciting thing that ever happened in this shithole of a city.
 I really look forward to messing around with him."

-"\*Do as you please, but try not to get caught in your own games.
-I would rather not have to look for another semi-competent helper."\*
+*"Do as you please, but try not to get caught in your own games.
+I would rather not have to look for another semi-competent helper."*

 "Your concern is touching," he chuckled.
 "What about your girl anyway?
 Are you still going to get her?"

-"\*Of course.
+*"Of course.
 Setting each pawn in the proper place was the trickiest part.
-All that's left now is to capture the Queen."\*
+All that's left now is to capture the Queen."*

 "Suit yourself.
 I leave you to your machinations.
 My job is done.
 I'll be expecting the other half of the payment soon."

-"\*As per our agreement,"\* the voice confirmed, before cutting the conversation.
+*"As per our agreement,"* the voice confirmed, before cutting the conversation.

 The man put away his phone and stood, just a moment before the door to the room was pushed open, flooding the place with light.